tcotav/prometheus-kube/README.md

 kubectl logs -f am-cluster-46814560-271kv
 ```

 and work out the troubleshooting there.
-Most likely we'll be back :)  For now though -- forward!
+Most likely we'll be back as we try to send mail and hipchat messages :)  For now though -- forward!

 #### Deploy Prometheus